 Changes to super

-From July 1st 2017 a number of superannuation changes originally proposed in the 2016-2017 Federal Budget will take place.
+From July 1st 2017 a number of superannuation changes originally proposed in the 2016-2017 Federal Budget took place.
 The changes are positive overall, improving the equity, efficiency and sustainability of super tax concessions.

 The changes include:

 Introduction of a transfer balance cap

 A $1.6 million cap was introduced on the amount that can be transferred to super in retirement phase when earnings are tax-free.
 Additional savings can remain in an accumulation account (where earnings are taxed at 15 per cent) or remain outside super.
 This came into effect on 1 July 2017 and will be indexed in following years.
 Retired people with retirement phase income streams between $1.6 and $1.7 million on 1 July 2017 will have 6 months from 1 July 2017 to bring their balances under $1.6 million without penalty.
 If your retirement phase income streams (transfer balance) remains in excess of the transfer balance cap on 1 January 2018, you may have to pay excess transfer balance tax.